-Join us this summer to learn about Ireland’s fascinating culture through great classes and exciting trips.
-There’s no better way to learn about Irish cinema, society, or law than studying it with the experts.
-Come to the lush and verdant University of Limerick for three weeks and take experiential courses in Irish culture, history, film, law, art, mythology, and engineering taught by distinguished Irish faculty.
-During our Summer in Limerick program, you will fall in love with Irish culture and with your new home in Ireland’s fourth-largest city known for its preserved Irish history, 12th century castle, charming pubs, and art galleries.
+Learn about Ireland’s fascinating culture through great classes and exciting trips.
+Come to the lush and verdant University of Limerick for three weeks and take experiential courses in Irish culture, history, film, law, art, mythology, and engineering – taught by distinguished Irish faculty.
+During our Summer in Limerick program, you’ll fall in love with Irish culture and your new home in Ireland’s fourth-largest city, known for its preserved Irish history, 12th century castle, charming pubs, and art galleries.

 - Strong support from the University of Limerick International Office